h3athen/Exo-Track/README.md

 # Exo-Track

-*A simple web application for tracking your exercide*
+*A simple web application for tracking your exercise*